 One of the best ways to know if a company is ready and willing to purchase your services is to understand their current pain points and initiatives.
 For example, if a company recently suffered from a major security breach, it’s likely that they’re going to evaluate information security solutions in very short order!

-DiscoverOrg’s Triggers show what pain points, leadership moves, and initiatives an organization is currently experiencing.
-Triggers are primed selling opportunities, indicating that a prospect is ready, willing, and able to purchase.
+DiscoverOrg’s Scoops show what pain points, leadership moves, and initiatives an organization is currently experiencing.
+Scoops are primed selling opportunities, indicating that a prospect is ready, willing, and able to purchase.
 If you have only a few hours this week to make your prospecting calls, find prospects are who are most likely to be receptive to your call.

-Below is a sample of Triggers that our in-house research team uncovered this week.
+Below is a sample of Scoops that our in-house research team uncovered this week.

 THESE COMPANIES ALL STARTED BIG INITIATIVES: